Residential New Construction Program

 It is easier than you may think to build an energy efficient home – and we will be with you every step of the way.
 Getting started is the easiest.
 Just give us a call.
 In just a few more steps you will have a rebate check in hand.
 Easy!

 Who is Eligible?
-Residential customers building a new home or gut rehab that will receive electric or gas service from UI, Eversource, CNG, or SCG may qualify for this program.
+Residential customers building a new home or gut rehab that will receive electric or gas service from The United Illuminating Company (UI), Eversource, Connecticut Natural Gas (CNG), or Southern Connecticut Gas (SCG) may qualify for this program.
 Single-family and multi-family projects are eligible.
 Because new construction rebates require an insulation and thermal bypass inspection, applications MUST be submitted before your home is insulated in order to be eligible.

 Click on the boxes below to read about each step.